ysun98/Contributions/CONTRIBUTING.md

 experiment data package used for illustrative purposes in the vignette.
 Remember to avoid circular dependencies between pacakges.

-* Start by submitting the package that can be installed without a dependency on any of the other packages you are submitting (this is usually the experiment data package).
-Do this by creating a [new issue][5] as described in step 2, above.
+1. Start by submitting the package that can be installed without a dependency on any of the other packages you are submitting (this is usually the experiment data package).
+Do this by creating a [new issue][5] as described above.

-* Continue working with this package until it builds and checks without error on any platform.
+2. Continue working with this package until it builds and checks without error on any platform.

-* Submit additional packages to the same issue.
+3. Submit additional packages to the same issue.
 Do this by posting a comment containing a line like:

         AdditionalPackage: https://github.com/username/repositoryname

    Include only one `AdditionalPackage` line per comment.
 Wait until this related package builds before submitting further related packages.

-* The `AdditionalPackage` comment must be posted by the same GitHub user who created the issue.
+4. The `AdditionalPackage` comment must be posted by the same GitHub user who created the issue.
 Also, the initial package submitted in the issue must have completed the 'moderation' step.
 If these conditions are not met, the additional package will not build.

-* [Add a webhook][3] for each additional package, so that any changes trigger a new build.
+5. [Add a webhook][3] for each additional package, so that any changes trigger a new build.

 ## Resources